gigawatson/dev-machine/README.md

 Install the [Nova](https://nova.app) code editor and use the **Neon** theme.
 Set the font to **FiraCode / Light / 15pt / 1.75**.
 Sign-in to Panic Sync.

-Install [GitHub Desktop](https://desktop.github.com), sign-in to GitHub, and pull projects into the `code` directory.
+Install [GitHub Desktop](https://desktop.github.com), sign-in to GitHub, and clone projects into the `code` directory.

 Generate a new SHH key with a passphrase (using GitHub's instructions).
 Add the key to the ssh-agent and to GitHub.
 Don't forget to backup the secret key and passphrase.